Vacancies

 What you’ll be doing

-- Coordination of a range of English Language Programmes for our Northland Centre; essentially managing the administration and logistics for the programmes group classes, ensuring that the volunteers teachers and learners have what they need to operate effectively.
+• Coordination of a range of English Language Programmes for our Dunedin Centre; essentially managing the administration and logistics for the ESOL Literacy group classes, ensuring that the teachers and learners have what they need to operate effectively and our volunteer tutor programme.

-- A clear and friendly communication style, fluency in English (spoken and written) with a strong customer service ethos.
-Fluency in a second language highly desirable but not essential.
+• A clear and friendly communication style, fluency in English (spoken and written) with a strong customer service ethos.

-- A current clean full driver’s licence and able to use own vehicle for occasional work-related meetings.
+• A current clean full driver’s license and able to use own vehicle for occasional work-related meetings is desirable.

 What we offer.